reactioncommerce/reaction-docs/website/versioned_docs/version-1.15.0/how-to-client-checkout-flow.md

 Ultimately, the payment method component should give you some kind of data, usually a reference ID or token, which you can pass to the server with the order details to create the order.
 If the payment details are invalid, the order will not be created.

-### Reaction Design System components
+### Example Storefront Component Library components
-- The `AddressForm` component allows a user to enter a new address or edit an existing one.
+- The [AddressForm](https://designsystem.reactioncommerce.com/#/Storefront%20Components/Forms/AddressForm) component allows a user to enter a new address or edit an existing one.
 It outputs an address object matching the Reaction Commerce address schema.
 You can use this to get a billing address from a shopper.
-- The `StripeForm` component collects credit card information from a shopper and gives you a Stripe token for it.
+- The [StripeForm](https://designsystem.reactioncommerce.com/#/Storefront%20Components/Forms/StripeForm) component collects credit card information from a shopper and gives you a Stripe token for it.
 This is a very secure, PCI-compliant way of providing credit card payment, but it will only work if you sign up for a Stripe account.
-- You can use the `StripePaymentCheckoutAction` component with an action supplied to the `CheckoutActions` component to collect a billing address and credit card information as part of a step-by-step checkout flow.
+- You can use the [StripePaymentCheckoutAction](https://designsystem.reactioncommerce.com/#/Storefront%20Components/Checkout/StripePaymentCheckoutAction) component with an action supplied to the [CheckoutActions](https://designsystem.reactioncommerce.com/#/Storefront%20Components/Checkout/CheckoutActions) component to collect a billing address and credit card information as part of a step-by-step checkout flow.
 This wraps `AddressForm` and `StripeForm` and takes care of some of the complexity for you, versus using those components directly.

 ### GraphQL
 - The `availablePaymentMethods` query will give you a list of payment methods that have been registered by payment plugins and are enabled.
 It may also filter the methods based on region, authentication, or other factors.
 Although a client may choose to “hard code” its payment method flow, we recommend that you use this query to determine which UI elements to show.
 This allows administrators to make adjustments without always needing to redeploy the client.